 - 6 curry leaves (optional)

-- 1 teaspoon minced green hot pepper or jalapeno (or to taste)
+- 1 minced hot green chili (or any hot pepper of your choice to taste)

 - 1 teaspoons salt (or to taste)